A Psychological Icepack for the Examination Fever

 Lastly, if you’re feeling overwhelmed, reach out to a friend or family member.
 An elder member who’s been through this will be able to offer a valuable perspective, and a friend who’s sailing in the same boat will remind you that you’ll both be able to swim to the shore together!

-Samreen Chhabra works as a research fellow at Jindal Institute of Behavioural Sciences
+(Author: Samreen Chhabra works as a Senior Research Fellow at Jindal Institute of Behavioural Sciences)